-^{} This is the maximum time that an area within 200 feet of a "Water of the State" can remain exposed without a vegetative cover.
+This is the maximum time that an area within 200 feet of a "Water of the State" can remain exposed without a vegetative cover.
 The term "Waters of the State" also includes curbs, gutters, storm system inlets and temporary or permanent ditches that are directly connected to a "Water of the State".
 The above as defined by MN NPDES/SDS General Storm Water Permit for Construction Activity MN R100001.

-Site Control Measures and Best Management Practices for all phases of construction:

-1. Keep excavation and soil disturbing activities such as grading to a minimum.

-- 2. Install seed with mulch filter strips between the topsoil stockpiles and curb. - 3.
+- d.
+Site Control Measures and Best Management Practices for all phases of construction: - 1.
+Keep excavation and soil disturbing activities such as grading to a minimum. - 2.
+Install silt fence or wattles (sediment logs) around all clay and topsoil stockpiles. - 3.
 Retain existing vegetation when possible. - 4.
 Silt fences and wattles (sediment logs) need to be cleaned, replaced or supplemented when they reach 1/3 capacity (1/3 of height).
 These actions must occur within 24 hours of discovery or as soon as field conditions allow access to the site. - 5.
 Maintain construction entrances so that sediments are not tracked onto streets.
-Sweep any sediment tracked onto streets by the end of each workday.
+Sweep any sediment tracked onto streets within 24 hours of discovery.
 This includes construction entrances to individual lots where home building is underway.
 Sweepers that "fling" material into the air rather picking up material will not be allowed. - 6.
 Have materials on-site to contain and cleanup any contaminants leaked onto the ground during construction. - 7.
 Cover or store materials (particularly fuels) so that they are not at risk to contaminate the project area during rainfall or storm water flow. - 8.
-Water will be used for dust control on this project. - 9.
-Good housekeeping measures are to be implemented to eliminate materials, materials packaging and other litter from leaving the project area.
+Water will be used for dust control on this project.

+- 9. Good housekeeping measures are to be implemented to eliminate materials, materials packaging and other litter from leaving the project area.
 This is especially important during home construction. - 10.
-Inlet protection will remain in place until 70 percent of the adjacent lots are permanently stabilized.
+Inlet protection will remain in place until 70 percent of the adjacent lots are stabilized.
 Care will be taken to avoid disturbing protected inlets. - 11.
 Grass filter strips will be maintained adjacent to the curb line on all undeveloped lots. - 12.
-Care will be taken to avoid disturbing BMPs in place such as silt fence or grass filter strips along curb lines during home construction.
+Care will be taken to avoid disturbing BMPs in place such as silt fence, wattles or grass filter strips along curb lines during home construction.
 A single rocked or gravel construction entrance will be designated and maintained into each lot under construction. - 13.
 De-watering of trenches or basins must be done in a manner that does not cause erosion, scour or deposit sediment in curbs, gutters, storm system inlets and temporary or permanent ditches that are directly connected to a "Water of the State".
 The discharge must be dispersed over rock riprap, sand bags, plastic sheeting or other accepted energy dissipating measures.
-Use of a temporary sediment basin is preferred. - 14.
-Specify and allow concrete truck washout only in designated area.
+Use of a temporary sediment basin or sediment (filter) bags is preferred.

+14. Specify and allow concrete truck washout only in designated area.

-d.
+e.
 Permanent Erosion Control